1989 American League Championship Series: Composite box

-Stellar performances & Aftermath
+Series overview and aftermath

 Rickey Henderson was the unanimous choice for Most Valuable Player.
 He had six hits in 15 trips to the plate for a .400 batting average, including one double, one triple, two home runs, and eight runs scored.
 He drove in five runs, walked seven times, and stole eight bases.
 The only thing Henderson did wrong the entire series was commit an error in Game 4, and the recipient (George Bell) failed to score.
 But other A's put together tremendous performances as well.
 Henderson was later traded to Toronto in 1993 at the trade deadline, as he helped the Blue Jays win the 1993 World Series.

 Dennis Eckersley saved three games in three opportunities while Dave Stewart gave up only five runs in 16 innings, going eight full innings in both appearances and gaining the win in both the opener and the closer.
 Mark McGwire hit .389 with a homer while Dave Parker hit a miserable .188, but two of his three hits were home runs that made the difference in the first two games.

 One of the most uneven performances for the A's belonged to Rick Honeycutt, who could not retire any of the six batters he faced in Games 2 and 3, but who came through for the A's at a critical juncture in Game 4.

 The one Blue Jay who had a very good series was Tony Fernández, who hit .350, scored six runs, and stole five bases in a losing cause.

 In 1992, the Blue Jays beat the Athletics in the American League Championship Series, on the way to their first World Series in franchise history.